evanzhong/safety-maps/README.md

 ![WelcomeScreen](client/public/WelcomeScreen.png)
 The Map should be centered on the UCLA campus:
 ![Initial Map](client/public/InitalMap.png)
 Note the login icon on the upper righthand corner of the screen.
-If this is missing, it is likely a problem with you server, as the login components will no render unless the client successfully connects to the server.
+If this is missing, it is likely a problem with your server, as the login components will not render unless the client successfully connects to the server.

 ## Loading Routing Geo-coordinates